kanthorlabs/kanthorq/website/docs/002-concepts/001-overview.md

 :::tip

-Although the diagram showed that each consumer contains only one topic, you can have as many topic as you want to have in a consumer.
+Although the diagram showed that each consumer contains only one subject, you can have as many subject as you want to have in a consumer.
 For example you can define a consumer that contains both `order.cancelled` and `order.failed` to send excuse emails to your customer.

 :::